CodeReviewDAO/dxd_codereview/Reviews/267 - Casper .NET C# SDK/1 - Alpha Version/README.md

 # Final Conclusion

-The project meets and exceeds our standards.
-The functionality described in the grant application and milestone acceptance criteria.
+The project meets and exceeds our standards and exceeds the functionality required to m eet the milestone acceptance criteria in the grant application.
 Resounding PASS.

 # Recommendation